marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 :paperclip: = Additional Resources (please share if you know of a good resource not listed)

 Note that the syllabus is subject to change at anytime, so check back often.
 This is so I can offer you a more polished experience by adjusting to your performance and feedback as we go along.

-:exclamation: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.

 ---
 * Jan-18-T: Course overview and introduction to the Python and Jupyter ecosystem